German Apple Cake (Apfelkuchen)

-This German apple cake recipe takes me back to my childhood when my mom or my Oma would bake it or when we would stop by the local German bakery in Stuttgart to buy a slice to enjoy while strolling through the FussgƤngerzone (pedestrian zone) of downtown.
+This German apple cake recipe takes me back to my childhood when my mom or my Oma would bake it or when we would stop by the local German bakery in Stuttgart to buy a slice to enjoy while strolling through the Fussgängerzone (pedestrian zone) of downtown.

-This Apfelkuchen recipe lends itself well to adaptation.Ā You can stir the apples into the batter, mix some into the batter, place some on top, or place all of them on top in a pattern of choice.Ā You can also substitute with pears, apricots, plums or peaches.
+Like most traditional cakes the ingredients are simple but the outcome is absolutely wonderful.
+For the best results choose quality butter.
+This Apfelkuchen recipe lends itself well to adaptation.
+You can stir the apples into the batter, mix some into the batter, place some on top, or place all of them on top in a pattern of choice.
+You can also substitute with pears, apricots, plums or peaches.

-This German apple cake is deliciously moist and only improves the following day!
+German apple cake is deliciously moist and only improves the following day!

-Optional Toppings for German Apple Cake
+Optional Toppings

 Three additional toppings you can apply to your Apfelkuchen: